 Besides these moments of almost orgasmic communication, we are privy as viewers to one instance where God addresses Maud directly.
 In a scene that feels reminiscent of the exchange between Thomasin and Black Philip in Robert Eggers’s The VVitch (also distributed by A24), Maud asks God for his guidance after she has been dismissed from Amanda’s home.
 Rather than asking if she would like to live deliciously, God answers, in Welsh, by telling her that she has always known what to do.

 With its hallmarks of projectile vomiting and spontaneous levitation, Saint Maud shares the same trappings as the subgenre of demonic possession films.
-In such narratives, possessed young women contort their bodies violently, swearing, hurling fluids and abuse.
-Not only do such films refract larger cultural anxieties about young femininity and the body, they also (usually) require a man to save the day.
+In such narratives, possessed young women to contort their bodies violently, swearing, hurling fluids and abuse.
+Not only do such films refract larger cultural anxieties about young femininity and the body, but they also (usually) require a man to save the day.
 Possessed women become flat stereotypes, needing to be exorcised, saved, avenged.
 Crucially, though, Maud is not possessed by a demonic force.
 She is not an unwilling vessel.
-She is possessed by God, and her desire for purpose.
+She is possessed by God and her desire for purpose.
 And, when he answers her request for guidance, he does so in the language of her mother tongue.
 She drives the plot forwards by looking inwards.
 As much as this introspection takes place, Maud is also characterised by a certain watchfulness.
 Often seen looking at others – from a doorway, the outside of a party, or onto a conversation – Maud’s liminality throughout the film links to her position as an outsider and her wait for the arrival of meaning, but also the ambivalence which shrouds the narrative’s conclusion.
 Debates about what really happened to Maud aside, Glass’ debut feels fresh and distinctive.
 Abrupt and unnerving, it will leave you wanting more.

 Saint Maud is streaming now.